Odoo Deployment: an Agile Approach For an Agile ERP

 This last step is also an opportunity to thoroughly train all members of the company.
 Be mindful to not to take these training sessions lightly (postponing them too long after the start of production for example).
 They are essential to the success of your Odoo project!

 The Captivea Advantage?
-We have high availability, especially during the first weeks of software use in order to be as close as possible to the users within your organization and assist where needed.
+We have high availability, especially during the first weeks of ERP software use in order to be as close as possible to the users within your organization and assist where needed.

 Sign Up For Our Newsletter